1-day in Rome

 Castel Sant’Angelo

-With only 1 day In Rome, you could consider visiting this monument but faster than usual or just skip it altogether.
+With only 1 day in Rome, you could consider visiting this monument, but faster than usual, or just skip it altogether.

 Castel Sant'Angelo